liceee/TF2-Configs/README.md

 3. Move *all* of the .cfg files to your config folder (see below) *Note where exactly the files should go- The .cfg files must be directly within the cfg folder.*

+## Rhapsody
+This config uses rhapsody's performance config.
+Install that with the instructions [here](http://rhapsodysl.github.io/perfconfig/) for these features.

 ## Finding your config folder
 All of these are ripped from other sources, sorry if they don't work.
 #### Windows